Clayal10/CLI_Tester/README.md

 # CLI_Tester
 This will be a command line unit test tool.
+I will start with making a C++ version and create a C specific version in the future.

 ## What I Want
 I want this to be a very simple framework.
 Ideally it would be a single header file but I may include a .c file that must be built along side everything else.
 I want a nice looking list of tests and if they passed.